Meckel's diverticulum (MD)

 Refer a Patient

-What is Pediatric Meckel’s Diverticulum?
+What is Meckel's diverticulum (MD)?

 The body creates multiple tissue types during development of the digestive system.
 Leftover tissue that wasn’t absorbed properly can remain in the intestines after birth, creating pouches called Meckel’s diverticulum.
 These will bulge out at weak muscle points.
 If the pouches are made of stomach or pancreas cells, they will continue creating digestive enzymes that will interrupt the function of the intestines and cause symptoms.